Overview & DETAILS

 Include your Call and Name.
 Add any Comments that you wish to add.

-As time permits, they will get posted on https://ars-qrp.com
+As time permits, they will eventually get posted on https://ars-qrp.com

 Many of the Bumblebees have indicated that they will be operating from POTA or SOTA locations.